neochiken/Merethic/FAQ.md

 ## Where are my...?

 ### Screenshots Saved?
-in the Merethic/Stock Game folder
+Screenshots taken with the in game hotkey will go to the Merethic/Stock Game folder

+Screenshots taken in photo mode will go to Documents\My Games\Skyrim Special Edition\Photos

 ### Saves Stored?
 Merethic/profiles/Merethic/saves